"Lasciate ogne speranza, voi ch'intrate."

 Jason nodded and watched the massive bay doors open at the far end of the hangar.
 Even in the gloom of the Los Angeles nighttime sky he could see the gleaming white hull of the approaching shuttle.
 The bay doors were fully open by the time the nose of the craft was about twenty meters from the entrance into the hangar bay.

 The Supreme Commander's craft glided with a quiet whirr of its engines into its assigned dock, its landing gear already extended and just a meter above the surface of the hangar.
-The assembled security forces marched dutifully to the shuttle's port side and lining up in two columns perpendicular to the hatch.
+The assembled security forces marched dutifully to the shuttle's port side and lined up in two columns perpendicular to the hatch.

 The whoosh of displaced air and the hissing spit of pneumatic pressure valves releasing echoed in the hangar as the shuttle landed gently.
 Almost immediately the port hatch yawned open, separating itself into two sections like a great white beak.
 The landing ramp was about a foot off of the deck when a pair of golden-helmeted security troops led a quick, almost panicked procession out of the shuttlecraft.
 From his elevated vantage point Jason could see that in the midst of the throng of security personnel was John.